Face the Music (Electric Light Orchestra album): "Waterfall"

 "Waterfall" is the second track on the album and the shortest track on side one.

 Opening with an orchestra intro and guitar solo, "Waterfall" is a slower and softer song in contrast to its predecessor.
 Lynne sings the lead vocals while Groucutt sings harmony vocals on the chorus.
 Kaminski, McDowell and Gale all play together mixed with the backing orchestra in the song's entirety, adding an extra layer of orchestration.
 The guitar and orchestral outro fade into the orchestra opening to "Evil Woman".
-The song is written in D Major.
+The song is written in D major.

 The song was not released as a single anywhere with the exception of France and Australia where it became a minor hit.

-Jeff Lynne has gone on record saying that "Waterfall" is one of his favorite songs in the ELO catalogue.
+Jeff Lynne has said that "Waterfall" is one of his favorite songs in the ELO catalogue.

-The full instrumental (save for the guitar and string fade in) of this song was released as a bonus track for the 2006 Face the Music reissue.
-It includes a small section of in-studio banter and Lynne doing a count-in and also includes a slightly extended studio ending.
+The full instrumental (save for the guitar and string fade-in) of this song was released as a bonus track on the 2006 Face the Music reissue.
+It includes a small section of in-studio banter and Lynne doing a count-in, and also includes a slightly extended studio ending.